liujianxun-ict/BestConfig/source/examples/mysql.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BestConf for MySQL
+BestConfig for MySQL
 ==================

 Experimental Settings
 ---------------------

-We executed Bestconf for the MySQL system, and we applied sysbench to test the performance of MySQL.
+We executed Bestconfig for the MySQL system, and we applied sysbench to test the performance of MySQL.
 All nodes used in our experiment are shown below.